galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 4. In order to expose the power of WebLogic to the outside world, you must create `LoadBalancer` services for the Admin Server and the cluster.

-  Use the configuration file in [.config/admin-lb.yaml](.config/admin-lb.yaml) to create load banlancer for admin server.
-  Or you can create a file named `admin-lb.yaml` with the following content:
+  Use the configuration file in [.config/admin-lb.yaml](.config/admin-lb.yaml) to create load banlancer for admin server, with the following content:

    ```
    apiVersion: v1